-Kerala Journal of Psychiatry is published biannually by Branch of Indian Psychiatric Society (Kerala); a charity registered in Thiruvananthapuram (TVM/TC/934/2014).
-The Journal aims to promote and publish research related to mental health of the people of Kerala, and publishes original works in all fields of Psychiatry.
+Kerala Journal of Psychiatry is published biannually by the Branch of Indian Psychiatric Society (Kerala), a charity registered in Thiruvananthapuram (TVM/TC/934/2014).
+The Journal aims to promote and publish research related to mental health and publishes original works in all fields of Psychiatry.
 We publish the following types of submissions:

 - Research reports

 - Case reports

 - New in Psychiatry